 Troubleshooting TACT

-Initial steps
+Initial Steps

 Why is TACT breaking up my monophyletic clades?

-There are two things to check here:
+There are two things to check:

-If the clade is defined, then check that the clade is actually monophyletic.
-If you have a clade M comprised of tips A, B, and C, with a most recent common ancestor node X, clade M is monophyletic if and only if the tips descending from node X are exactly A, B, and C.
+If you have a clade M with species A, B, and C, and their most recent common ancestor is node X, the clade is monophyletic only if node X has exactly three descendants: A, B, and C (and no others).

 Two solutions are possible here: